 9 – What are the costs associated with Disney transportation?

 Mostly all of the Disney-operated transportation is free.
 (The only exception to this is if you are traveling on the Disney Cruise Line and taking one of the Disney buses to get to the port.)
 For all regular transportation offerings, there are no additional costs associated with using Disney transportation, even if you aren’t staying at a Walt Disney World resort.
-However, there is now a resort parking fee for overnight resort guests, which varies from resort to resort.
+Also, the overnight parking fee at resorts has now been dropped since January 2023.

 8 – Who is eligible to use Disney’s transportation?